-Arthur Sadoun on COVID-19, marketer advice and whether Publicis will stay independent
+Arthur Sadoun on Covid-19, marketer advice and whether Publicis will stay independent

 What I’m asking of our people at the moment is to bring creative ideas to our client on a daily basis.
 Creativity is a fantastic weapon for them to fight back in this time of crisis and get an unfair share of growth in the recovery.
 That's what we are focused on at the moment.
 I'm amazed by the kind of work that is starting to be produced, and when it's time for awards again, I'll be happy to see both our effectiveness and our creativity judged.

-Are you mandating temporary pay cuts and percentage of furloughed staff from the center or are such decisions being made on a country-by-country or agency-by-agency basis?
+Are you mandating temporary pay cuts and percentage of furloughed staff from the centre or are such decisions being made on a country-by-country/agency-by-agency basis?

-We put in place a country model a couple of years ago, which is a major advantage in a world that will shift from globalized to localized economies.
+We put in place a country model a couple of years ago, which is a major advantage in a world that will shift from globalised to localised economies.
 It gives us the agility and the necessary local sensitivity to take the right decisions, at the right time.
-For example, Annette King has full authority with her executive committee over our group P&L in the U.K.
+For example, Annette King has full authority with her executive committee over our group P&L in the UK.

 The plans they are putting in place take into account every possible and progressive solution, from central staffing, shorter weeks, furloughs, salary reductions and strategic restructuring.
 The same goes for all of our country leaders.

-What’s the hardest decision you’ve had to make during this coronavirus crisis?
+What’s the hardest decision you’ve had to make so far during this coronavirus crisis?

 I think the hardest decisions are the ones I'm not actually in a position to take, from making the call on imposing quarantine conditions, implementing travel bans and bringing entire parts of the economy to a standstill.
 This crisis is forcing all of us into situations beyond our control.